Article March 30, 2026

 Is punch-in recording cheating?

 Absolutely not.
-Punch-in recording is the modern industry standard across almost every single genre of commercial music.
-The goal of a studio record is to provide the listener with the best possible audio performance, not to prove you can hold your breath for two straight minutes.
+Punch-in recording is the modern industry standard across almost every genre of commercial music.
+The goal of a studio record is to give the listener the best possible audio performance, not to prove you can hold your breath for two straight minutes.

 How loud should I project when I rap?